awsdocs/aws-iot-docs/developerguide/connecting-to-existing-device.md

 {"message":"Hello world!","sequence":10}
 ```

-If you're having trouble running the sample app, add the `--verbosity debug` parameter to the command line so the sample app displays detailed messages about what it’s doing\.
+If you're having trouble running the sample app, review [Troubleshooting problems with the sample app](gs-device-troubleshoot.md)\.

+You can also add the `--verbosity debug` parameter to the command line so the sample app displays detailed messages about what it’s doing\.
 That information might provide you the help you need to correct the problem\.

 ## View messages from the sample app in the AWS IoT console<a name="gs-device-view-msg"></a>